DETAILED ACTION

 However, Roh does not explicitly spell out the robot of claim 1, wherein each of the first driving data and the second driving data comprises information on at least one parameter for controlling the driver.

-Racz further teaches the robot of claim 1, wherein each of the first driving data and the second driving data comprises an information on at least one parameter for controlling the driver ([0027] “The robot controller may be executed in a cloud (i.e., more specifically, in a cloud computing environment) and the robot may be a robot that communicates with the robot controller to exchange messages required for control of the robot.
+Racz further teaches the robot of claim 1, wherein each of the first driving data and the second driving data comprises an information on at least one parameter for controlling the driver (See at least Para [0027] “The robot controller may be executed in a cloud (i.e., more specifically, in a cloud computing environment) and the robot may be a robot that communicates with the robot controller to exchange messages required for control of the robot.
 For example, the robot may send status messages to the robot controller, wherein a status message may contain information about the current physical state measured by sensors of the robot, such as joint positions, velocities, forces, currents, or the like.
 Status messages may enable the robot controller to decide on a next action to be performed by the robot and the controller may send corresponding commands, such as movement or velocity commands, to the robot to implement such action accordingly.”).

-Therefore, it would have been obvious to one of the ordinary skill in the art before the effective filing date of the claimed invention to combine the teachings of Roh with the teachings of Racz and include the feature of at least one parameter for controlling the driver in each of the first driving data and the second driving data, thereby providing control of the robot precisely and accurately.
+Therefore, it would have been obvious to one of the ordinary skill in the art before the effective filing date of the claimed invention to combine the method and apparatus of Roh with the teachings of Racz and include the feature of at least one parameter for controlling the driver in each of the first driving data and the second driving data, thereby providing control of the robot precisely and accurately.

 Regarding Claim 4, modified Roh teaches all the elements of claim 2.